makrai/notes/jurafsky-slp-ch14-dep-parse.md

        on the head of the head-child
 * a phrase-structure parse may contain additional information in the form of grammatical relations and function tags, as in the case of the Penn Treebank,
-* e.g When applied to the parse tree in Fig. 14.4, this algorithm would produce the dependency structure in example 14.4
+* eg When applied to the parse tree in Fig. 14.4, this algorithm would produce the dependency structure in example 14.4
 * shortcoming of these extraction methods is that they are limited by
   * fail to integrate morphological information with the phrase-structure trees,